 At the time of publish, a number of Roku devices are considered compatible Xfinity TV devices, including the following:

-Amazon Fire TV stick, Apple TV, and Google Chromecast are also now compatible as well.
+Amazon Fire TV stick and Google TV Streamer and many other top streaming devices are compatible as well.

 A number of specified LG, Samsung, and Xumo smart TVs are considered compatible partner devices too, but that’s harder to line up.
 As noted, all can be used with Xfinity Stream’s live TV and cloud DVR (if needed).